yirong-t/Trading-strategy---Machine-Learning/README.md

 This project implements and compares two stock trading strategies: a **Manual Strategy** based on technical indicator rules and a **Strategy Learner** that uses machine learning to autonomously develop its own trading policy.
 The primary goal is to rigorously evaluate the performance of a human-designed approach against an ML-driven one using specific, controlled experimental parameters.

-This was developed as the capstone project for the Georgia Tech course, [CS7646: Machine Learning for Trading](https://omscs.gatech.edu/cs-7646-machine-learning-trading).

 -----

 ## Project Overview 💡